theo1806/git-github-workshop/conflict.md

-ig you have any questions, please raise your hand
+ig you have any questions, clap your hands.